robertjchristian/MRC/MRC33.md

 The `NttManager` contract would be deployed on all chains, such as Ethereum Mainnet and Solana, in `burning` mode.

-* When transferring MOR tokens between chains, the `NttManager` contract on the source chain will burn the tokens, and the `NttManager` contract on the destination spoke will mint the corresponding amount of tokens to the recipient
+* When transferring MOR tokens between chains, the `NttManager` contract on the source chain will burn the tokens, and the `NttManager` contract on the destination chain will mint the corresponding amount of tokens to the recipient

 **Setting up Transceiver contracts**